redmadrobot-tomsk/android-stories/README.md

 ## Setting up previews

-1. Add RecyclerView to your activity/fragment layout that should open StoriesActivity.
+1. Add RecyclerView to your activity/fragment layout that should open `StoriesActivity`.

 ```
 <?xml version="1.0" encoding="utf-8"?>